Rules and Guidelines for Use of the Libraries

 How to register

-In order to be registered as a borrower you must bring your Health Insurance Card.
+To be registered as a library user you need your Health Insurance Card.
 When you register, you also choose a personal PIN number to use for self-service purposes.

-Children and young adults under the age of 18 must have written permission from a parent or legal guardian in order to register.
-You can get a parental permission form at the Library or register your child via our website using your NemID.
+Children and young adults under the age of 18 must have written permission from a parent or legal guardian to register.
+You can register your child on our website using your MitID or by filling out a parental permission form at your local library.

-Children and others who do not want to use their Health Insurance Cards as Library Cards can have an alternative Library Card issued.
+Children and others who do not want to use their Health Insurance Card as their Library Card can have an alternative Library Card issued.
 However, you always have to show your Health Insurance Card when you register.

 If an institution wants a Library Card, the head of the institution must be registered as the person responsible for borrowed materials.
 You can get a power of attorney form at the library or print one from our website.